Egg allergy: Exercise as a contributing factor

 There is a condition called food-dependent, exercise-induced anaphylaxis (FDEIAn).
 Exercise can trigger hives and more severe symptoms of an allergic reaction.
-For some people with this condition, exercise alone is not sufficient, nor consumption of a food to which they are mildly allergic sufficient, but when the food in question is consumed within a few hours before high intensity exercise, the result can be anaphylaxis.
-Egg are specifically mentioned as a causative food.
+For some people with this condition, exercise alone is not sufficient, nor consumption of a food to which they are mildly allergic sufficient, but when the food in question is consumed within a few hours before high-intensity exercise, the result can be anaphylaxis.
+Eggs are specifically mentioned as a causative food.
 One theory is that exercise is stimulating the release of mediators such as histamine from IgE-activated mast cells.
 Two of the reviews postulate that exercise is not essential for the development of symptoms, but rather that it is one of several augmentation factors, citing evidence that the culprit food in combination with alcohol or aspirin will result in a respiratory anaphylactic reaction.

 Mechanisms

 Conditions caused by food allergies are classified into three groups according to the mechanism of the allergic response: